Master of Business Administration (MBA) Degree, Full-Time Program, and a Major Concentration in Operations Management

 The Family Educational Rights and Privacy Act of 1974 and amendments govern records of these actions.

 Due to the unique term schedule followed by the Jones Graduate School of Business MBA programs, MBA students have special procedures they must follow to make schedule changes.
 The Jones Graduate School of Business Registrar Department administers an add/drop policy which allows students to add or drop elective courses at various times throughout the semester.
 For all elective courses, student may not add or drop a course after the deadline for the appropriate term.

 A Jones Graduate School of Business student, participating in any offered program, may voluntarily withdraw from school at any time.
-Upon withdrawal, Rice University applies a sliding scale to tuition, which is noted in the university's Academic Calendar posted on the Rice Office of the Registrar website.
+Upon withdrawal, Rice University applies a sliding scale to tuition, which is noted in the university's Academic Calendar.

 Jones Graduate School of Business Student Handbook